ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

   the fact that we commit blocks in order means we're writing only to the end of the rocksdb column family, which may help save space.

+- Similarly, transaction data is stored in chain order in `tx_by_location`, and chain order within each vector in `tx_by_transparent_address`.

 - `TransactionLocation`s are stored as a `(height, index)` pair referencing the height of the transaction's parent block and the transaction's index in that block.
 This would more traditionally be a `(hash, index)` pair, but because we store blocks by height, storing the height saves one level of indirection.
+  Transaction hashes can be looked up using `hash_by_tx`.

+- Similarly, UTXOs are stored in `utxo_by_outpoint` by `OutLocation`, rather than `OutPoint`. `OutPoint`s can be looked up using `tx_by_hash`, and reconstructed using `hash_by_tx`.

+- The `Utxo` type can be constructed from the `Output` data, `height: TransactionLocation.height`, and `is_coinbase: OutLocation.output_index == 1`.

+- `balance_by_transparent_addr` is the sum of all `utxo_by_transparent_addr_loc`s
+  that are still in `utxo_by_outpoint`.
+It is cached to improve performance for addresses with large UTXO sets.
+It also stores the `FirstOutLocation` for each address, which allows for efficient lookups.

+- `utxo_by_transparent_addr_loc` stores unspent transparent output locations by address.
+  UTXO locations are appended by each block.
+If an address lookup discovers a UTXO has been spent in `utxo_by_outpoint`, that UTXO location can be deleted from `utxo_by_transparent_addr_loc`.
+(We don't do these deletions every time a block is committed, because that requires an expensive full index search.)
+  This list includes the `FirstOutLocation`, if it has not been spent.
+  (This duplicate data is small, and helps simplify the code.)

+- `tx_by_transparent_addr_loc` stores transaction locations by address.
+  This list includes transactions containing spent UTXOs.
+  It also includes the `TransactionLocation` from the `FirstOutLocation`.
+  (This duplicate data is small, and helps simplify the code.)

 - Each incremental tree consists of nodes for a small number of peaks.
   Peaks are written once, then deleted when they are no longer required.